srkuberski/gcvspl/README.md

 ## Matlab interface

 For the construction and evaluation of splines, Woltring's original Fortran code provided two separate functions, `gcvspl` and `splder`.
-Access to these functions are made available here by the use of two corresponding MEX wrappers.
-In order to use these wrappers with your Matlab installation, you need to first (and only once) compile them on your computer.
+Access to these functions are made available here by the use of two Matlab MEX wrappers.
+In order to use these wrappers in your Matlab installation, you need to first (and only once) compile them on your computer.
 The compilation requires the presence of a C/C++ compiler software on your computer (e.g., the GNU Compiler Collection gcc).
-If you do not know if this is the case or not, please refer to the Matlab documentation on how to install, setup, and test a proper MEX building environment before.
+If you do not know if this is the case or not, please refer to the Matlab documentation on how to install, setup, and test a proper MEX building environment before continuing.
 Once a C compiler is available on your computer, start Matlab, change to the path where the files of this package are located and run:

 ~~~matlab
 mex gcvsplmex.c gcvspl.c
 mex spldermex.c splder.c
 ~~~
+*Code*: Matlab commands to compile the two MEX wrappers

 Alternatively, you can use the `Makefile` provided here.
 The resulting binaries `gcvsplmex.mexa64` and `spldermex.mex64` (or similar on non-Unix platforms) are Matlab executables which can be used as is.
 However, this package also provides (yet another) set of wrappers with additional error handling.
-The use of its wrapper functions is recommended.
+The use of its functions is recommended.
 Below you will find short documentation for each of these.

 ### Spline construction with `gcvspl`